What is Chronic Pain?

 When your stress levels are high for extended periods of time, the body can perceive environmental events as pain and trigger things like headaches, back pain, foot pain, neck pain.

 DO MORE OF THE THINGS THAT MAKE YOU FEEL GOOD AND LESS OF THE THINGS THAT MAKE YOU FEEL BAD!

 Find someone that understands pain.
 Figure out ways to manage and cope with stress.
 Limit exposure to things that cause increase pain and spend more time doing things that make you feel better.
 Everything you do from a treatment perspective needs to focus on calming your ‘fight or flight.’

 About the author:

-Dr. Sarah Cash Crawford, PT, DPT, COMT, CMTPT, is a physical therapist and certified myofasical trigger point therapist through Myopain Seminars ®, the only certifying body of Trigger Point Dry Needling in the US.
+Dr. Sarah Cash Crawford, PT, DPT, COMT, CMTPT, is a physical therapist and certified myofascial trigger point therapist through Myopain Seminars ®, the only certifying body of Trigger Point Dry Needling in the US.
 Dr. Crawford trained under Jan Dommerholt, PT and founder of Myopain Seminars ®, who worked directly under Drs.
-Travell and Simmons in his pursuit to bring dry needling to the U.S. Dr. Crawford has been performing Trigger Point Dry Needling the Cincinnati area for over six years and was the first CMTPT in the state of Ohio.
-She has been a practicing physical therapy for eight years.
-With a background in neurologic rehabilitation, manual therapy and a specialty in treating chronic pain, Dr. Crawford began studying dry needling to further expand her treatment options to help patients overcome the influence of myofascial restriction.
-Dr. Crawford is the founder of Anchor Wellness, Inc., an integrative health practice that specializes in physical therapy, pilates and health coaching.
+Travell and Simmons in his pursuit to bring dry needling to the U.S. Dr. Crawford has been performing Trigger Point Dry Needling in the Cincinnati area for over six years and was the first CMTPT in the state of Ohio.
+She has been practicing physical therapy for eight years.
+With a background in neurologic rehabilitation, manual therapy, and a specialty in treating chronic pain, Dr. Crawford began studying dry needling to further expand her treatment options to help patients overcome the influence of myofascial restriction.
+Dr. Crawford is the founder of Anchor Wellness, Inc., an integrative health practice that specializes in physical therapy, pilates, and health coaching.